 Federal Financial Aid

 If the customer needs postsecondary training to reach the IPE goal, the customer must be informed that he or she is required to apply for and use, if granted, support from the Federal Financial Student Aid Program that does not include a payback requirement.
 When applicable, include this requirement on the IPE.
-Refer to C-414-6: Financial Aid for additional information.
+Refer to C-405: Financial Aid and Comparable Benefits for additional information.

 …